-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds The area that previously housed the construction camp is to be checked for spills of substances such as oil, paint, etc. and these shall be cleaned up.
-All hardened surfaces within the construction camp area shall be ripped, all imported materials removed, and the area shall be top soiled and regrassed using the guidelines set out in the revegetation specification that forms part of this document.
-The contractor must arrange the cancellation of all temporary services.
-Request PMO/CSS to report in writing that worksites and camps have been vacated and restored to pre-project conditions before acceptance of work.
-O&M are removed; and (iv) worksite clean-up is satisfactory.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds

+The contractor must arrange the consollation of all temperature

+the cancellation of all temporary

+services.

+Request PMO/CSS to report in

+writing that worksites and camps

+have been vacated and restored

+to pre-project conditions before

+acceptance of work.